-The Congress-League Scheme 1916, also known as the Lucknow Pact, was a document that was jointly formulated by the Indian National Congress and the All India Muslim League.
-In 1913, the Muslim League at its Lucknow session – which Jinnah attended for the first time - decided to cooperate with the Congress and join in on calls for ‘self-government’ for India.
+The Congress-League Scheme 1916, also known as the Lucknow Pact, was a document that was jointly prepared by the Indian National Congress and the All India Muslim League.
+In 1913, the Muslim League at its Lucknow session – which Jinnah attended for the first time - decided to cooperate with the Congress and join calls of ‘self-government’ for India.
 The Congress, in the same year, held its 28th session at Bombay.
-At this session - which Jinnah attended as a delegate from Bombay – the Indian National Congress appreciated the Muslim League’s new stance on self-government for India which laid the foundation for collaboration between the Muslim League and the Indian National Congress.
+At this session, which Jinnah attended as a delegate from Bombay, the Congress appreciated the Muslim League’s stance of self-government for India; this laid the foundation for collaboration between the Muslim League and the Congress.

-The document consists of seven parts – four of that deal with the composition and functioning of the legislature and executive at the provincial and federal levels.
-The other three parts are titled: Secretary of State, India and the Empire, and Military and Other Matters.
+The document was organised around seven parts – four dealt with the composition and functioning of the legislature and executive at the provincial and federal levels.
+The other three were titled: Secretary of State, India and the Empire, and Military and Other Matters.

 Hugh Owen in ‘Negotiating the Lucknow Pact’ (The Journal of Asian Studies, 1972), argues that the Congress-League Scheme 1916 ‘ushered in a period of Hindu Muslim cooperation culminating in the Khilafat Agitation of 120-21’.
 While the document did garner attention, it did not manage to persuade the British in introducing self-government.
 It was overshadowed by ‘Montague Chelmsford’ reforms that became the basis of the Government of India Act 1919 which the British argued introduced self-government – a claim that was not shared by the Indian Freedom movement.

 PROVINCIAL LEGISLATIVE COUNCILS shall consist of four-ﬁfths elected and of one-ﬁfth nominated members.

 CLS.2Document Name > Paragraph Number